VimDrones/Vimdrones-Docs/docs/designer.md

 4. Add animation to the Material Objects
 5. Have a Flight check to the animation
 6. Add color & effector to the drones
 7. Adjust the End frame to the frame when drones land
+(If you want the drones to keep the LED lights on after landing, you can add colors to the drone team to warm up the scene.
+Please extend the End frame of the design project.)
 8. Export the Drone Light Show data